 On his third voyage (1776–79), Cook paid a last visit to New Zealand.
 He stayed from 12 to 25 February 1777 at ‘our old station’, Ship Cove in Queen Charlotte Sound, before sailing into the north Pacific.
 He was killed in an incident with the islanders at Kealakekua Bay, Hawaii, on 14 February 1779.

-Cook discovered New Zealand in more than a geographical sense.
-Having spent a total of 328 days on the coast, he and those with him left a vivid and comprehensive visual and written record of the country’s natural history.
+Having spent a total of 328 days on the coast, Cook and those with him left a vivid and comprehensive visual and written record of the country’s natural history.
 Few lands newly discovered by Europeans have been so comprehensively documented.

 The gentleman naturalist Joseph Banks travelled with Cook on the Endeavour during its 1768–71 voyage.
 Wealthy enough to indulge his interests, Banks paid for another botanist, Daniel Solander, and three draughtsmen or artists to join the expedition.
 Banks’s and Solander’s collections of plants and their descriptions laid the foundations for modern New Zealand botany.
 Although Banks declined to accompany Cook on his second voyage, he maintained his interest in New Zealand until his death in 1820.

 Cook’s discoveries forged New Zealand’s later links with Britain.
 In the late 18th and early 19th centuries a number of French explorers were active in the Pacific.
 Cook’s instructions from the British Admiralty authorised him to annex ‘convenient situations’ on any ‘great continent’ he might discover.
-At Mercury Bay on 15 November 1769, and at Queen Charlotte Sound on 30 January 1770, he made proclamations which helped ensure that Britain, and not another European power such as France, became New Zealand’s mother country.
+At Mercury Bay on 15 November 1769, and at Queen Charlotte Sound on 30 January 1770, he made proclamations which helped ensure that Britain, and not another European power such as France, later colonised New Zealand.

 Because James Cook had done such a thorough job of charting New Zealand, explorers and navigators who came to New Zealand after him tended to use the country as a base or way station to other more challenging destinations.